Internet Matters

 What is Net Nanny

-Net Nanny is a parental control software designed to help parents monitor and manage their children’s activity while online.
+Net Nanny is a parental control software that helps parents monitor and manage their children’s online activity.
 It achieves this with a comprehensive set of tools that includes web filtering, screen time limits and app blocking.

 Net Nanny is available on iOS, Windows and macOS.
-It is expensive compared to other parental control apps, with the cheapest package costing $39.99/year and only covering one Windows or macOS device.
+It costs more than other parental control apps.
+The cheapest package costs $39.99/year and only covers one Windows or macOS device.
 For $54.99/year you can manage 5 Windows, macOS or iOS devices, and $89.99/year will allow you up to 20 devices.

 How it works

-Parental controls can be managed through a dashboard on your browser or in the mobile app.
+You can manage parental controls through a dashboard on your browser or in the mobile app.
 From this dashboard, you can manage all of the specific devices owned by each child.

 Net Nanny parental controls